opentelekomcloud-docs/scalable-file-service/umn/source/typical_applications/hpc.rst

 #.
 Organize the files of DNA sequencing to be uploaded.
 #.
 Log in to the SFS console.
 Create a file system to store the files of DNA sequencing.
 #.
-Log in to the servers that function as the head node and compute node, and mount the file system.
+Log in to the cloud servers that function as the head node and compute node, and mount the file system on them, respectively.
 #.
 On the head node, upload the files to the file system.
 #.
 On the compute node, edit the files.